Rizwann234/PubPlot-for-UV-Vis-Spectrophotmetry/README.md

   https://www.python.org/downloads/
 - Dependencies : pandas, numpy, matplotlib

-If you do not have these already, copy and paste these lines into your directory.
+If you do not have these already, copy and paste these lines into your command line.

 python -m pip install -U matplotlib
 python -m pip install -U pandas